 Unless something is done, there may come a time when a natural banana is unobtainable, and only genetically modified varieties remain, with all the potential risks to your health that entails.
 If there isn't a concerted effort to favor natural foods over GM foods, and soon, the human race will be making a dangerous gamble with their physical health and fragile biosphere.

-Unfortunately, you've probably eaten GM foods, because there's no labeling policy forcing manufacturers to list them on food labels in
+Unfortunately, you've probably eaten GM foods, because there's no labeling policy forcing manufacturers to list them on food labels in America.
+And at least seven out of 10 items on the shelf have been genetically modified.
+There are, however, ways to identify GM foods.

 If you want to steer clear of eating GM food for good, take the following steps: